 - A relatively updated computer device, in terms of both the operating system and browser, and

-- If you are a first-time taxpayer, you will need a PIN for e-Filing which can be obtained at any Inland Revenue Board (LHDN) branches.
+- If you are a first-time taxpayer, you will need a PIN for e-Filing which can be obtained online or at any Inland Revenue Board (LHDN) branches.

 Every employer is legally bound to provide you an EA form even if you have already left the company the following year.
 If they fail to produce an EA form for you, they are chargeable under Section 83(1A) of the Income Tax Act 1967.

 Therefore, you are advised to contact your former employer as soon as possible.

 If you think you could skip filing your income tax, the consequences are severe

 According to Section 112(1) of the Income Tax Act 1967, an individual can be imprisoned up to six months or fined up to RM2,000 whenever he or she fails to furnish an income tax return form.

 If you submit late within the first 60 days, you will need to pay 10% more than the tax payable as a fine.
 If it continues, you will be fined another 5%.